Chihiro Iwasaki: Life

 In 1956, Iwasaki authored her first picture book, Hitori de Dekiru yo (I Can Do it All by Myself).
 That year, she received the Juvenile Culture Award of the Shogakukan Publishing Co. for her illustration works for children's books and magazines.
 In 1960, her AIUEO no Hon (The Alphabet Book: A-I-U-E-O) won the Sankei Children's Books Award.
 In 1966, Iwasaki moved to a cottage with studio in the Kurohime Highlands, near Lake Nojiri, Nagano Prefecture.
 She loved the Kurohime Highlands and spent much time making illustrations for children's books in this cottage every year.
 In 1971, Kotori no Kuru Hi (The Pretty Bird) won the Graphic Prize Fiera di Bologna.
 Senka no Naka no Kodomo-tachi (Children in the Flames of War), published in 1973, won the bronze medal of the Leipzig International Book Fair the following year.

 In 1974, Iwasaki died of liver cancer at the age of 55.
 Seven years after her death, in 1981, Totto-Chan: The Little Girl at the Window, written by Tetsuko Kuroyanagi, was published with selected illustrations by Iwasaki.
 An English edition was published in 1984.

 Style

-The majority of her illustrations were water-colors, but some of her work contained Japanese calligraphy, and she also produced some oil paintings.
+Her main illustrations were watercolors, but some of her works included traditional Japanese and Chinese ink painting techniques.
+Representing shapes with color blurs without drawing outlines, Applying another color before the first color dries to create a complex bleed, Making the most of the blurred touch of the brush, etc. She used these techniques to create soft, clear, and unique tones.
+She also created oil paintings.

 Her style was largely influenced by two of her favorite writers, Kenji Miyazawa and Hans Christian Andersen.
 She wrote that she felt something in common with Marie Laurencin when she saw one of her pictures, and said she was also impressed by Käthe Kollwitz.